 Lack of personalized attention

-Now that we’ve covered a few advantages and disadvantages of synchronous learning, let’s take a look at asynchronous learning.
+Now that we’ve explored the advantages and disadvantages of synchronous learning, let’s move on to asynchronous learning.

 What is asynchronous learning?